Joemillard/key_tropical_crops_at_risk_from_pollinator_loss/README.md

 4. Historical estimates of climate change from here
 5. Projections of future climate change from here

-The required script are as follows:
+The required script are as below.
+All 'models' scripts introduce the models built for the interaction of climate change and land use.
+All 'map' scripts represent either the current or future geographic distribution of climate change, crop production, or proportional production risk.
+All 'projection' scripts project future change over time in either proportional production risk or production risk.

 ```R/00_functions.R```<br>
 ```R/01_map_climate_data.R```<br>